MolecularMatch/policies/data_integrity_policy.md

 ### Disabling non-essential services

+**PaaS Subcontractor is responsible for:**

-* All Production Systems must disable services that are not required to achieve the business purpose or function of the system.
+* Disable all non-essential and unrequired softward and services that are not vital to the business purpose or function of Production Systems.

 ### Monitoring Log-in Attempts

-* All access to Production Systems must be logged.
-This is done following the Catalyze Auditing Policy.
+*See Auditing Policy*

 ### Prevention of malware on Production Systems
+**We are responsible for:**

+* Using  Production Systems only for business needs.

+**PaaS Subcontractor is responsible for:**

-* All Production Systems must have OSSEC running at set to scan system every 2 hours and at reboot to assure not malware is present.
-Detected malware is evaluated and removed.
+* Scanning all Production Systems with OSSEC every 2 hours and at reboot to ensure no malware is present.
+* Evaluating and removing all detected malware.
-* All Production Systems are to only be used for Catalyze business needs.
+* Using Production Systems only for business needs.

 ### Patch Management

+**We are responsible for:**

+* Making sure application code and associated systems are kept up to date at all times.
+* Testing all new versions to ensure they do not violate any policy including this one.
+* Subscribing to appropriate resources to ensure responsible workforce members (administractors and development operations) remain up-to-date on all responsible software on Production Systems.

+**PaaS Subcontractor is responsible for:**

-* Patches, application, and system OS versions are kept up to date at all times.
-New versions are tested.
+* Making sure atches, application, and system OS versions are kept up to date at all times.
+* Testing all new versions to ensure they do not violate any policy including this one.
-* Administrators subscribe to mailing lists to assure up to date on current version of all Catalyze managed software on Production Systems.
+* Subscribing to appropriate resources to ensure responsible workforce members (administractors and development operations) remain up-to-date on all responsible software on Production Systems.

 ### Intrusion Detection and Vulnerability Scanning

-* Production Systems are monitors using IDS systems.
-Suspicious activity is logged and alerts are generated.
-* Vulnerability scanning of Production Systems must occur on a predetermined, regular basis, no less than annually.
-Currently it is weekly.
-Scans are reviewed by Security Officer, with defined steps for risk mitigation, and retained for future reference.
+* *See the Intrusion Detection Policy.*
+* *See the Vulnerability Scanning Policy.*

 ### Production System Security

-* System, network, and server security is managed and maintained by the VP of Engineering and the Security Officer.
+**We are responsible for:**

+* Managing and maintaing the application and associated products, including related security.
+* Keeping the software and related systems up to date, including production system architecture diagrams.
+* Controlling access to appropriate indviduals and role-based access to the system.
+Administractive access to the system must be controlled using two-factor authentication.

+**PaaS Subcontractor is responsible for:**

+* Managing and maintaing the servers environments, network, and related security.
-* Up to date system lists and architecture diagrams are kept for all Production environments.
+* Keeping up to date system lists and architecture diagrams for all Production environments.
-* Access to Production Systems is controlled using centralized tools and two-factor authentication.
+* Controlling access to Production Systems using centralized tools and two-factor authentication.

 ### Production Data Security

-* Reduce the risk of compromise of Production Data.
+Both parties must work to reduce the risk of compromise of Production Data.

+**We are responsible for:**

+* Reviewing controls designed to protect Production Data from improper alteration or destruction.

+**PaaS Subcontractor is responsible for:**

-* Implement and/or review controls designed to protect Production Data from improper alteration or destruction.
+* Implementing and reviewing controls designed to protect Production Data from improper alteration or destruction.
-* Ensure that Confidential data is stored in a manner that supports user access logs and automated monitoring for potential security incidents.
+* Ensuring that Production Data is stored in a manner that supports user access logs and automated monitoring for potential security incidents.
-* Ensure Catalyze customer Production Data is segmented and only accessible to customer authorized to access data.
+* Ensure Production Data is segmented and only accessible to the appropriate authorized customer.
-* All Production Data at rest is stored on encrypted volumes.
+* Encrypting all Production Data at rest by using encrypted volumes.

 ### Transmission Security

+**We are responsible for:**

+* Encrypting all data in transmission from end-to-end.
+* Protecting encryption keys and machines that generate keys from unauthorized access.
+* Providing a mechanism to assure person or system sending or receiving data is authorized to send and save data.

+**PaaS Subcontractor is responsible for:**

-* All data transmission is encrypted end to end.
-Encryption is not terminated at the network end point, and is carried through to the application.
+* Encrypting all data in transmission from end-to-end.
+Encryption is not terminated at the network end point but is carried through to the application.
-* Encryption keys and machines that generate keys are protected from unauthorized access.
+* Protecting encryption keys and machines that generate keys from unauthorized access.
-* Encryption keys are limited to use for one year and then must be regenerated.
+* Limiting duraction of use of encryption keys to one year before they must be regenerated.
-* In the case of Catalyze provided APIs, provide mechanisms to assure person sending or receiving data is authorized to send and save data.
+* Providing a mechanism to assure person or system sending or receiving data is authorized to send and save data.
-* System logs of all transmissions of Production Data access.
+* Logging all transmissions of Production Data access.
 These logs must be available for audit.